HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/hint_tips/srrhinttips_improve_quality_search.md

 # Hints and tips for improving quality of Portal Search results

 There are three options available to improve the quality of search results and thus the overall search experience for your site visitors.
+The three options are:
+- Using the *Suggested Links* portlet
-The three options are using the Suggested Links portlet, changing the default query operator from Or to And, and applying boost factors to specific metadata fields.
+- Changing the default query operator from *Or* to *And*
+- Applying boost factors to specific metadata fields.

 ## Using the Suggested Links portlet

-Use the Suggested Links portlet to ensure that a specific document is listed at the beginning of a set of search results.
-When a site visitor runs a search, the Suggested Links portlet displays the documents that are tagged with the same keywords from the search.
-To edit the keywords for Suggested Links, complete the following steps:
+Use the *Suggested Links* portlet to ensure that a specific document is listed at the beginning of a set of search results.
+When a site visitor runs a search, the *Suggested Links* portlet displays the documents that are tagged with the same keywords from the search.
+To edit the keywords for *Suggested Links*, complete the following steps:

 1. Log in to HCL Digital Experience as an administrator and navigate to the Search Center.
 2. Select **Edit keywords for Suggested Links** for the document that you would like to edit.